 One metallic plum hex bead (1G).
 Repeat once more (1H).

-Step two: Follow the instructions in this Mini Tutorial Video to continue the herringbone stitch.
+Continue with the basic herringbone stitch.
 Refer to Image 2 in the PDF above to follow our pattern.
 For the first row of herringbone, add one matte starlight seed bead (2A) and one plum hex bead (2B).
 Then, add one plum hex bead (2C) and one eggplant seed bead (2D).
 Then add one Half Tila (2E).
 Thread up through one hole of the Half Tila (as you would to add the first bead in a herringbone column) and then down the other hole of the Half Tila (as you would for the second bead in a column).
 Mirror the bead pattern on the other side of the Half Tila.
 Remember that on the edge of each row as you turn, you will add a Miyuki 1.8mm transparent luster faded rose/gold square cut bead to the thread.
 This will add a bead to every other row.
 You will be adding additional beads in between later.